humanspider/grpc-up-and-running/chapter-2/README.md

 4. The go-grpc flags serve the same purpose as the other flags, but for the grpc client and server output

 The current project layout places the protobuf definitions under the chapter-x/proto directory.
 If you wished to keep the protobuf definitions in the service project itself (`service/proto`), then you would use this command from the `service` root: `protoc --proto_path=proto --go_out=. --go_opt=module=productinfo/service`.

+Reuse these files for the client as well, placing them under the go/client/ecommerce folder.

 ### Proto 2023 message changes